MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Spain/how-to-create-report-349.md

 If the period includes a credit memo, a message appears, and if you choose the **OK** button, the **Customer/Vendor Warnings 349** page opens and shows all credit memos for that period.

-Entries related to credit memos display in the **Customer/Vendor Warnings 349** page because you may want to include them as corrections to invoices.
+Entries related to credit memos display on the **Customer/Vendor Warnings 349** page because you may want to include them as corrections to invoices.
 For example, if you posted a sales invoice in October, and you then post a credit memo in November that corrects the October invoice, a warning displays.
-Then, you can make the appropriate changes in the **Customer/Vendor Warnings 349** page.
+Then, you can make the appropriate changes on the **Customer/Vendor Warnings 349** page.
 You must specify which section of the total amount for that customer must be included in the November 349 declaration.

 ## To correct warnings for Report 349